 Over the phone: Clients who are referred to nutrition counseling via GetCare will be contacted by one of our RDs over the phone.

 In-person: An RD can also visit your site and provide counseling for clients in-person.
 For more information, please contact Anna (firstname.lastname@example.org).

-Update 04/2020: Due to COVID-19, all nutrition counseling is currently happening remotely, such as over the phone or through a video conference.
+Update 04/2020: Due to COVID-19, all nutrition counseling is currently happening only over the phone.